Randy Arozarena Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in MLB.
+- The Blue Jays pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays' 4.57 team ERA ranks 15th among all league pitching staffs.
+- The Blue Jays' 4.40 team ERA ranks 14th among all MLB pitching staffs.

-- The Blue Jays surrender the fifth-most home runs in baseball (22 total, 1.6 per game).
+- Blue Jays pitchers combine to give up the fourth-most home runs in baseball (23 total, 1.5 per game).

-- The Blue Jays will send Kikuchi (1-0) out to make his third start of the season.
+- Manoah makes the start for the Blue Jays, his fourth of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts in 14 2/3 innings pitched.

-- In his last appearance on Sunday, the lefty tossed 4 1/3 innings against the Los Angeles Angels, allowing six earned runs while surrendering nine hits.
+- In his most recent outing on Tuesday against the Detroit Tigers, the right-hander went 4 1/3 innings, giving up three earned runs while surrendering four hits.

+- The 25-year-old has put up an ERA of 4.91, with 6.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.